Managing Conflicts with Humor

 Conflict is an inevitable part of all relationships.
 It may take the form of major discord between the two of you or simply petty aggravations that have built up over time.
 Either way, how you manage conflict can often determine how successful your relationship will be.

 When conflict and disagreement throw a wrench in your relationship, humor and playfulness can help lighten things up and restore a sense of connection.
-Used skillfully and respectfully, a little lighthearted humor can quickly turn conflict and tension into an opportunity for shared fun and intimacy.
-It allows you to get your point across without getting the other person’s defenses up or hurting his or her feelings.
+Used respectfully, a little lighthearted humor can quickly turn conflict and tension into an opportunity for shared fun and intimacy.
+It allows you to get your point across without getting the other person’s defenses up or hurting their feelings.
 For example:

 Alex is retired, but he still goes up on the roof to clean the gutters.
 His wife, Angie, has told him numerous times that it scares her when he uses the ladder.
 Today, instead of her usual complaints, she yells up to him, "You know, it's husbands like you who turn wives into nags."
 Alex laughs and carefully comes down from the roof.